 45. My first student.
 He was willing to give me a chance to teach him accounting even though I didn’t have any teaching experience.

 46. Kind students and parents.
 My students for being so forgiving even though I don’t have all the answers to their questions.
-Also, students, parents and friends for recommending me to other students.
+Also, students, parents, and friends for recommending me to other students.

 47. Kind gestures from others.
 My friend treated me to dinner when I was jobless.
 My manager let me go early when I was sick.
-I was out of breathe after I ran for my fitness test, and someone asked if I was doing okay.
+I was out of breath after I ran for my fitness test, and someone asked if I was doing okay.

 48. Volunteer work.
 From volunteering, I discovered how I like to help people — teaching.
-So I ended giving tuition.
+So I ended up giving tuition.

 49. Working cooperatively with others.
 I went to an island-wide escape race with my younger brother.
 It was quite an experience.
 We both have our strengths and weaknesses, but we worked well together.
 Sometimes, you can’t do it all by yourself.

 51. Recommendations and suggestions from others.
-I am grateful for people recommending me to editors and resources such as web hosting providers.
-And people online for suggesting titles, subtitles and tweaks to my book cover.
+I am grateful for people recommending me to editors and resources such as web-hosting providers.
+And people online for suggesting titles, subtitles, and tweaks to my book cover.

 53. Friendly and happy faces.
-One day, I went to the post office in my neighbourhood.
+One day, I went to the post office in my neighborhood.
 The two ladies at the reception were beaming and so helpful.
 Seeing them made me happy.
 How wonderful if everyone is so happy at work?

 55. Sustainability efforts in Singapore.
 I didn’t know that Gardens by the Bay, a tourist attraction in Singapore, reuses natural resources like rain to sustain the place.
-I only knew when my US friend came visit and I accompanied him to see the attraction.
+I only knew when my US friend came to visit and I accompanied him to see the attraction.

 56. Safety.
 It’s not something to be taken granted for.